NilSagor/temporal_network/temporal_network.md

 - more attention on higher weight and less attention on low weighted data.
 - choosing a particular parameterize of the selected model at every time step.
 - identify possible change patterns
+[22/3/2021]
+- when apply to adjacency or distances, how close they are
+- are they create cluster in any space [linear or multi-dimensional space]
+- how much variation are there in the dimension.
+- could   it possible to use multi-variate time series or other data-types.
+-

 ## Definition:
 **Concept Drift:** the statistical properties of the target variable which the model is trying to predict, change over time in unforeseen ways. (wikipedia)
 Relationship between inputs and outputs variables in the underlying problem over time.

+**community :** a community with respect to  graphs can be defined as a subset of nodes that are densely connected to each other and loosely connected to the nodes in the other communities in the same graph.

+** Community Detection:** in a large scale network such as online social network we could have millions of nodes and edges.
+Detecting communities in such network becomes a herculean task.

+**Agglomerative methods:**
+Divisive methods:

 # related work